Working Families Tax Credit

 Individuals and families are eligible for the Working Families Tax Credit if they meet all of the following requirements:

 Did we miss you last year?
-You can still apply for the 2022 tax year credit!
+You can still apply using your 2023 or 2022 tax return.

 Individuals and families are eligible for the Working Families Tax Credit if they meet all of the following requirements for the tax year they're claiming the credit: